Basically, it is possible to connect to any kind of ACME server just by connecting to the URL of its directory resource:

 The acme4j development team reserves the right to reject your pull request, without giving any reason.

-If you cannot meet these preconditions, you can always publish a JAR package of your acme4j provider yourself.
+If you cannot meet these preconditions (or if your pull request was rejected), you can publish a JAR package of your acme4j provider yourself.
 Due to the plug-in nature of acme4j providers, it is sufficient to have that package in the Java classpath at runtime.
 There is no need to publish the source code.